The Indian Stock Markets’ 20 year Digital Transformation

 3 – Control

-Investors in MFs hand over the investment performance to the portfolio management team of the MF.
-They can now decide only to buy, hold or exit.
-However in the case of the JM Model Portfolios, investors retain control over the purchases as the investments are in their own trading/ demat accounts.
+However in the case of the JainMatrix Model Portfolios, investors retain control over the purchases as the investments are in their own trading/ demat accounts.
+They can also follow the recommended companies as these are concentrated portfolios.
 This offers additional flexibility to investors for both entry and exits.

 How to execute a DIP SIP?